Dasharo/docs/docs/unified-test-documentation/dasharo-performance/402-cpu-frequency.md

 1. Power on the DUT.
 1. Boot into the system.
 1. Log into the system by using the proper login and password.
-1. Open a powershell and run the follwing command:
+1. Open a powershell as administrator and run the follwing command:

 ```powershell
 while(1){(Get-CimInstance CIM_Processor).MaxClockSpeed*((Get-Counter -Counter "\Processor Information(_Total)% Processor Performance").CounterSamples.CookedValue/100)}